the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 */
 ~~~~~~~

-Extraction of variables is a best practice, because it allows you to define explictly descriptive names for values (e.g. `age`).
+Extraction of variables is a best practice, because it allows you to define descriptive names for values (e.g. `age`).
 Another benefit is reusing these variables for successive operations which you will often perform in more elaborate programs:

 {title="index.js",lang="javascript"}
 ~~~~~~~